-which we call the \emph{exhaustive family} relative to the partition $\{ I_j \}$.
-The elements of $\scv$, denoted $V$, play the role of ``large boxes in phase space''.
+is called the \emph{exhaustive family} relative to the Markov partition of $T$: its elements play the role of ``large boxes'' in phase space.
 Since global \ob s are bounded, it is easy to see that $F$ verifies (\ref{im-10}) \iff

-We describe this situation by saying that the average of $F$ over $V \in \scv$, also denoted $\leb_V (F) := \leb(V)^{-1} \int_V F\, d\leb$, converges in the \emph{infinite-volume limit} to $\avg(F)$.
+We describe this situation by saying that the average of $F$ over $V \in \scv$, also denoted $\mu_V (F) := \mu(V)^{-1} \int_V F\, d\mu$, converges in the \emph{infinite-volume limit} to $\avg(F)$.
 The notation

 is short for (\ref{im-30}). $\avg(F)$ is called the \emph{infinite-volume average} of $F$.